-Taking your case to court can be a long winded and almost certainly, an expensive route to take in dispute resolution.
-Choosing this method will also require a solicitor or barrister to attend court proceedings unless you represent yourself.
+Taking a construction dispute to Court can be long winded and almost certainly the most expensive route to take in dispute resolution.
+Choosing this method will also require a construction solicitor or barrister to attend Court proceedings unless you represent yourself.

-The modern court process encourages parties to make an attempt at resolving their issues before coming to court.
-This is due to the fact that going to court comes at a cost to the taxpayer, so any attempt to resolve your dispute (e.g. adjudication or mediation) prior to taking court action is desired.
-In the case of construction this done using the "Pre-action Protocol for Construction and Engineering Disputes 2nd Edition" The spectre of costs of court proceedings, which are often disproportionate and under current rules only partially recoverable, will often persuade the end of proceedings through an ADR or negotiated process, if which Arbicon are specialists.
+Alternative Dispute Resolution (ADR) is the preferred method of resolving disputes in the construction industry.
+However, sometimes Court may be the only option.
+If Court proceedings are taken, the modern Court process encourages parties to make an attempt at resolving their issues beforehand to reduce costs.
+The Court is funded by the taxpayer, so any attempt to resolve your dispute by Alternative Dispute Resolution (ADR) prior to entering the Courtroom is now expected.
+In the case of construction disputes this is done using the "Pre-action Protocol for Construction and Engineering Disputes."
+The spectre of costs of Court proceedings, which are often disproportionate and often only partially recoverable even if you win, will often lead to ending of proceedings through an ADR or negotiated process.
+Arbicon are leading specialists in Construction ADR.

 Arbicon can assist with construction disputes in the Small Claims Court (County Court) and High Court (Technology and Construction Court (TCC)), advising on:

 Unfortunately, Small Claims Courts do not allow for the recovery of costs and therefore our involvement here would be minor.